roderickjackson-bradley/socket_io_app/work/w11/d2/03-react-ajax/react-ajax.md

 2. Upon loading, uses the [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API) (Web API) to obtain the user's current latitude and longitude GPS coordinates.

-3. The coordinates (latitude & longitude) will be passed as props to a custom `<Map>` component responsible for rendering the map referred to in 1. above.
+3. The coordinates (latitude & longitude) will be passed as props to a custom `<Map>` component responsible for rendering the map referred to in step 1 above.

 4. Also upon loading, the current coordinates will be used to make a call to the [OpenWeatherMap API](https://openweathermap.org/api) to display the current temperature and the weather condition (as an icon).